 Metamorphic rocks are created by intense heat and pressure.
 The pressure and/or heat is so intense that it can transform the basic properties of another type of rock.
 Typically tectonic processes (the processes responsible for the moving of the continents) create metamorphic rocks, but they can also be created through smaller scale collisions and pressure situations.
 Note that while either/both high pressure or high-temperature processes can create metamorphic rocks, one force can be dominant in the creation of them.
 The temperature level must also be within a certain range as if the temperature becomes too high, igneous rocks will be made instead.

-There’s two different types of metamorphic rock, foliated metamorphic and non-foliated metamorphic.
+There are two different types of metamorphic rock: foliated metamorphic and non-foliated metamorphic.
 Foliated metamorphic rock includes rock like schist and slate, which have prominent bands on them thanks to their exposure to high amounts of heat and pressure.
 Non-foliated rocks don’t have bands and include things like marble and quartzite.

 Igneous rocks are made through high temperatures, hot enough to melt rocks and turn them into magma.
 The cooling and solidification of magma that happens over time creates igneous rocks.
 Magma starts off very hot below the surface of the Earth, but as it is pushed towards the surface it begins to cool.
 Rapid cooling of magma can lead to rock formations with tiny crystals in them, while slower cooling can lead to large crystals.
 The most extreme form of rapid cooling is a volcanic eruption.
 In the case of a volcanic eruption, the magma is spewed directly into the air, and this means that the magma has a chance of bypassing the rock stage entirely and transforming into volcanic glass.